ovchinnv/npvaccine-titer-model2022/README.md

 response from vaccine strain composition**, 2022 by *V. Ovchinnikov and
 M. Karplus* (submitted).

+January 15, 2025 update : A significantly revised version of the paper has been accepted for publication in the journal MDPI Antibodies.

 ## Code Summary

 The modeling of antibody titers performed here is implemented as a